Martin Conway, 1st Baron Conway of Allington: Academic career

-From 1884 to 1887 Conway was Professor of Art at University College, Liverpool; and from 1901 to 1904 he was Slade Professor of Fine Art at Cambridge University.
+From 1884 to 1887 Conway was a Professor of Art at University College, Liverpool; and from 1901 to 1904 he was Slade Professor of Fine Art at Cambridge University.
 He was knighted in 1895 for his efforts in mapping 5,180 square km of the Karakoram Range in the Himalayas three years earlier.

 In 1889 he published a book concerning his research on Albrecht Dürer.
 He was assisted in this by the polymath Lina Eckenstein who was the sister of a fellow mountaineer.